Jacksonville, Florida: Utilities

+JEA's former headquarters in downtown Jacksonville.
+JEA relocated to a newly constructed HQ at 225 North Pearl Street in 2023.

 Basic utilities in Jacksonville (water, sewer, electric) are provided by JEA (formerly the Jacksonville Electric Authority).
 According to Article 21 of the Jacksonville City Charter:

 JEA is authorized to own, manage and operate a utilities system within and outside the City of Jacksonville.
 JEA is created for the express purpose of acquiring, constructing, operating, financing and otherwise have plenary authority with respect to electric, water, sewer, natural gas and such other utility systems as may be under its control now or in the future.

 People's Gas is Jacksonville's natural gas provider.
 Comcast is Jacksonville's local cable provider.
 AT&T (formerly BellSouth) is Jacksonville's local phone provider, and their U-Verse service offers TV, internet, and VoIP phone service to customers served by fiber-to-the-premises or fiber-to-the-node using a VRAD.
 The city has a successful recycling program with separate pickups for garbage, yard waste and recycling.
 Collection is provided by several private companies under contract to the City of Jacksonville.